Foreperson on Georgia grand jury investigating Trump and 2020 election: 'I don't think you will be shocked' by indictments

 Now that the grand jury is finished, it's up to Fulton County District Attorney Fani Willis to review the recommendations and make charging decisions.
 Willis' decisions in this case will reverberate in the 2024 presidential campaign and beyond.

-Kohrs said there too many examples of "famous people" avoiding accountability after high-profile investigations.
+Kohrs said there are too many examples of "famous people" avoiding accountability after high-profile investigations.

 "How often does something actually happen?
 I would love to see something actually happen.
 Don't make me take back my faith in the system," Kohrs said.
 "The only thing I would be disappointed in, at this point, is if this whole thing just disappears.
 That's the only thing that would make me sad."